moriyoshi-kasuga/simple-othello/Dev.md

 - **`client`**:
   - The main entry point for the frontend WebAssembly application (`client/src/main.rs`).
-  - It uses the Yew framework to create a single-page application (SPA).
+  - It uses the Dioxus framework to create a single-page application (SPA).
-  - The root `App` component manages the WebSocket `Connection` state.
+  - The root `App` component provides the `AppState` context which contains the WebSocket `Connection`.
-  - The UI is composed of various components located in `client/src/components` and pages in `client/src/pages`.
+  - The UI is composed of various components located in `client/src/components`.
+  - State management is handled in `client/src/state`, with the `Connection` struct managing WebSocket communication using `gloo-net`.
+  - Styling is handled with Tailwind CSS, configured via `tailwind.css`.

 - **`core`**:
   - Contains the `OthelloBoard` struct, which implements the game's rules using a bitboard representation (`u64`).